Board of Directors

 Chairman

-Mr. Gerard H. Brimo is the Chairman of the Board of Directors of the Company.
-The Chairman is responsible for leadership of the Board.
+Mr. Jose Isidro N. Camacho is the Chairman of the Board of Directors of the Company.
+The Chairman is responsible for the leadership of the Board.
 He ensures the effective operation of the Board and its committees in conformity with the highest standards of corporate governance.
 He is accountable to the Board.
 The Chairman ensures that the Board sets an agenda that is focused on strategy, performance, and accountability taking into consideration the recommendations of the Directors and management.
-He assures the availability of training opportunities to all Directors, including an orientation program for first-time Directors.
-He ensures that the Board performance is evaluated at least once a year.
-Mr. Brimo still has executive functions, and works with the President and Chief Executive Officer (CEO) to develop the strategy for the Company’s future growth, including to identify opportunities for value-enhancing initiatives such as acquisitions and joint ventures, as may be deemed beneficial for the long-term interest of the Company.
-He will also oversee the Company’s copper-gold initiatives.
-Mr. Brimo continues to represent the Company in the Chamber of Mines, of which he is the incumbent Chairman.
+He assures the availability of training opportunities to all Directors, including an orientation program for first time Directors.
+He ensures that the Board’s performance is evaluated at least once a year.
+Mr. Camacho works with the President and Chief Executive Officer (CEO) to develop the strategy for the Company’s future growth, including identifying opportunities for value-enhancing initiatives, such as acquisitions and joint ventures, as may be deemed beneficial for the long-term interest of the Company.

 Mr. Martin Antonio G. Zamora is the President and CEO of the Company.
-The President provides the leadership for Management to develop and implement sound business strategies, plans, budgets and a system of internal controls.
+The President provides the leadership for Management to develop and implement sound business strategies, plans, budgets, and a system of internal controls.
 He ensures that the overall business and affairs of the Company are managed in a sound and prudent manner in accordance with the Company’s strategic plan.
-He also warrants that business risks are identified and properly addressed.
-He also ensures that operational, financial and internal controls are adequate and effective in order to generate sound and reliable financial and operational information, to maximize the effectiveness and efficiency of operations, to safeguard Company assets and resources, and to comply with all laws, rules, regulations and contracts.
+He also guarantees that business risks are identified and properly addressed.
+He also ensures that operational, financial, and internal controls are adequate and effective in order to generate sound and reliable financial and operational information, to maximize the effectiveness and efficiency of operations, to safeguard Company assets and resources, and to comply with all laws, rules, regulations, and contracts.

-As CEO, he acts a direct liaison between the Board and the Management of the Company.
+As CEO, he acts as a direct liaison between the Board and the Management of the Company.

-The President and CEO, together with the Management, has the responsibility to provide the Board with a balanced, understandable and accurate account of the Company’s performance, financial condition, results of operations and prospects on a regular basis.
+The President and CEO, together with the Management, have the responsibility to provide the Board with a balanced, understandable, and accurate account of the Company’s performance, financial condition, results of operations, and prospects on a regular basis.
 The President also serves as the link between internal operations and external stakeholders.

 Chief Risk Officer

-Gen. (Ret.)
-Romeo T. Tanalgo, Vice President-Security and Administrative Services and Officer-in-Charge of the Risk and Assurance Group, assumed the post of Chief Risk Officer effective 01 April 2021.
-He replaced Mr. Jose B. Anievas who retired on May 31, 2021.
-The Chief Risk Officer supervises the Company’s Enterprise Risk Management System and spearheads its implementation, review and continuous improvement.
-He takes the lead in identifying key risks exposure relating to economic, environmental, social and governance factors that may affect the achievement of the Company’s strategic objectives and developing risk mitigation plans for such risks.
-He communicates the top risks and the status of implementation of the Company’s risk management strategies and action plans to the Board Risk Oversight Committee, and works with the President and CEO in updating and making recommendations to the Board Risk Oversight Committee.
+Mr. Jose Bayani D. Baylon, Senior Vice President of Sustainability, Risk, Corporate Affairs, and Communication, and Chief Sustainability Officer, also serves as the Chief Risk Officer of the Company.
+The Chief Risk Officer supervises the Company’s Enterprise Risk Management System and spearheads its implementation, review, and continuous improvement.
+He leads the identification of key risks and exposure relating to economic, environmental, social, and governance factors that may affect the achievement of the Company’s strategic objectives, as well as the development of risk mitigation plans.
+He communicates the top risks and the status of implementation of the Company’s risk management strategies and action plans to the Board Risk Oversight Committee and works with the President and CEO in updating and making recommendations to the Board Risk Oversight Committee.

 Chief Governance Officer

-Ms. Georgina Carolina Y. Martinez, Senior Vice President, Head of the Compliance and Corporate Support Services Group, is the Company’s Chief Governance Officer.
-The Chief Governance Officer is tasked with ensuring that corporate governance policies are disseminated, adopted throughout the organization and become an integral part of the Company’s culture.
+Ms. Georgina Carolina Y. Martinez, Senior Vice President and head of the Compliance and Corporate Support Services Group, is the Company’s Chief Governance Officer.
+The Chief Governance Officer is tasked with ensuring that corporate governance policies are disseminated, adopted throughout the organization, and become an integral part of the Company’s culture.
 In addition, she also ensures that the necessary systems are in place to monitor compliance.

 Chief Compliance Officer

-Ms. Georgina Carolina Y. Martinez also serves as Chief Compliance Officer of the Company.
-She ensures the Company’s strict adherence to all laws, regulations, guidelines and specifications relevant to the business.
+Ms. Georgina Carolina Y. Martinez also serves as the Chief Compliance Officer of the Company.
+She ensures the Company’s strict adherence to all laws, regulations, guidelines, and specifications relevant to the business.

 Auditors